Zero kara Hajimete: Background

 On 14 August 2019, Kuraki released her twelfth studio album Let's Goal!: Barairo no Jinsei, which achieved commercial success, peaking at number three in Japan.
 However, she had not released any new materials for long aside the compilation album Mai Kuraki Single Collection: Chance for You (2019).
 On 22 November 2020, Kuraki announced that she was working on a new music, and the production was being delayed due to the impact of COVID-19 pandemic.
 On 3 February 2021, it was revealed that Kuraki would release her first single in one year and 11 months, "Zero kara Hajimete".
 She singer announced that the song was written in celebration of the 1000th broadcast of the anime series with which she had been long collaborated, Case Closed.
 The song would serve as the opening song to the anime series from its 1000th episode, which would be aired on 6 March 2021.
 The remake of the anime's eleventh episode, "The Moonlight Sonata Murder Case (Part 1)" is set to be rebroadcast as its 1000th episode, since it was chosen as the most popular episode by the poll.
 "Zero kara Hajimete" is Kuraki's 24th collaboration with Case Closed, following "Kimi to Koi no Mama de Owarenai Itsumo Yume no Mama ja Irarenai"/"Barairo no Jinsei" (2019).

 Live performances

 Kuraki performed the song as part of a guest appearance during the Case Closed Concert 2020–2021, which was co-headlined by All at Once and Airi Miyakawa at the NTK Hall in Nagoya, Aichi on March 28, 2021.
-The performance was accompanied by the orchestra which was conducted by Ikuro Fujiwara and directed by Yūichirō Ohnuki.
+The performance was accompanied by the orchestra which was conducted by Ikurō Fujiwara and directed by Yūichirō Ohnuki.
 Kuraki later visited Festival Hall in Osaka and Tokyo International Forum in Tokyo during the tour.
 On May 21, 2021, Kuraki provided the first television performance of "Zero kara Hajimete" on Buzz Rhythm 02.